yce6db/spsatuva.github.io/_posts/2021-11-16-sigma-pi-sigma-syposium-21.md

 Prizes were given to the best three presentations and posters.
 We would like to congratulate the following students for their outstanding performance:

 Talks:
-- 1st place:
+- 1st place: Dawn Ford
-- 2nd place:
+- 2nd place: Zaki Panjsheeri
-- 3rd place:
+- 3rd place: Alex Rosenthal

 Posters:
-- 1st place:
+- 1st place: Gracemarie Buehlmann
-- 2nd place:
+- 2nd place: Michael Bowler
-- 3rd place:
+- 3rd place: William Musk

 We would like to give special thanks to our judges: Profs.
 Group, Zheng, Cates, and Murphy.
 We also would like to thank the Physics and Astronomy Departments for support for prizes.